Student Services (All Campuses)

-The Higher Achievement, Wisdom and Knowledge (HAWK) Tutoring Center is committed to helping Alliant students achieve their academic goals by offering the resources they need to complete their programs of study successfully.
+The Academic Support Center (ASC) is committed to helping Alliant students achieve their academic goals by offering the resources they need to complete their programs of study successfully.

-The Center offers students various resources to promote academic success: assistance in writing, mathematics and statistics through face-to-face tutoring and/or online supplemental instruction video tutorials.
+The ASC offers students various resources to promote academic success: assistance in writing, mathematics and statistics through face-to-face tutoring and/or online supplemental instruction video tutorials.
 The following services and resources are available:

 Professional Writing - Alliant offers tutoring on aspects of the writing process (brainstorming, outlining, composing, evaluating, revising and editing).
 The tutors’ goal is to develop effective writers by giving students skills they can transfer to most forms of written expression, including outlines, summaries, reflective responses, essays, case studies, book reviews, and research papers.
-Tutors help students improve their grammar, spelling and punctuation; format papers using correct APA style, and use Microsoft Word more effectively.
+The ASC has software to help students improve their grammar, spelling and punctuation; format papers using correct APA style, and use Microsoft Word more effectively.
 Numerous handouts on a variety of writing topics are available in hard copy and online.

-Quantitative Skills - Alliant offers face-to-face tutoring, online supplemental instruction and video tutorials to students who need assistance in beginning to advanced algebra, statistics, and other math-related courses.
+Quantitative Skills - Alliant offers face-to-face tutoring and online supplemental instruction video tutorials to students who need assistance in beginning to advanced algebra, statistics, and other math-related courses.
 A solid understanding of math principles and practices provides the basis for careers in psychology, business, finance, and economics.
-The additional instruction provided by math/stats tutors and computer-aided practice helps students to develop fundamental math/stats skills needed for success in all of these professions.
+The additional instruction provided by math tutors and computer-aided practice helps students to develop fundamental math skills needed for success in all of these professions.

 The Higher Achievement, Wisdom and Knowledge (HAWK) Moodle courses are designed as a supplemental resource to support statistics students in Alliant statistics courses across the University.
 Video tutorials range from introductory stats to multivariate analysis, complete with examples, and Excel and SPSS step-by-step video tutorials.

-For more information on these programs, please visit the San Diego HAWK Offices in Building M-8, the Director of Campus Services or call (858) 635-4642.
+For more information on these programs, please visit the San Diego ASC Offices in Building M-8, the Director of Campus Services or call (858) 635-4642.

 The University provides reasonable access to facilities and services and to programs for which students are otherwise qualified without unlawful discrimination based upon qualified disability The University will provide reasonable accommodations to individuals who currently have a disabling condition, either physical or mental, that is severe enough to substantially limit a major life activity.